Download a video or screen record? Which is better

 Do you lose quality when downloading a video?
 The clear answer

-No: downloading a video copies the file as-is, without re-compressing.
-Quality depends on the source and the format you pick, not on the act of downloading.
-Here's why.
+No — downloading copies the file as-is, without re-compressing.
+Quality depends on the source and the format you pick, not on downloading.